hartzell/ansible-demo/README.md

    Only the machines in group **b** allow password authentication, *except* (oddly enough), **c.b.alerce.com**.

+4. The solo machine needs to run solo-specific plays.

 # The solution

 Here's the file layout: